Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Implementation and the cost of our method

 \subsection{Finding minimizers}

 Like many other optimization-with-restarts algorithms, it will be necessary to use a \emph{monotonic} optimization solver, i.e., one that always decreases the objective function on every iteration, which is the case for most unconstrained optimization solvers.
-Minimizers of $\fD(z)$ will almost always be nonsmooth, and at best, we can expect linear convergence from a nonsmooth optimization solver.
+Minimizers of $\fD$ will almost always be nonsmooth, and at best, we can expect linear convergence from a nonsmooth optimization solver.
 However, since there are only two real variables, we expect the number of iterations needed to converge to be relatively small.
-Thus, as evaluating $\fD(z)$ and its gradient is significantly cheaper than evaluating $d_\eps(\theta)$, and we expect far fewer function evaluations for the former than the latter, the cost of \cref{alg:seplamd} will generally not be dominated by the optimization phases.
+Thus, as evaluating $\fD$ and its gradient is significantly cheaper than evaluating~$d_\eps$, and we expect far fewer function evaluations for the former than the latter, the cost of~\cref{alg:seplamd} will generally not be dominated by the optimization phases.

-Following the advocacy of Lewis and Overton to use BFGS for nonsmooth optimization \cite{LewO13}, we use GRANSO: GRadient-based Algorithm for Non-Smooth Optimization \cite{granso} to find minimizers of $\fD(z)$ using only gradient information.
-GRANSO implements the BFGS-SQP nonsmooth optimization algorithm of \cite{CurMO17}, which can also handle nonsmooth constraints but reduces to BFGS for unconstrained problems.
-While there are no convergence results for BFGS for general nonsmooth optimization, it nevertheless seems to always converge to nonsmooth minimizers without difficulty, particularly when the objective function is at least locally Lipschitz at minimizers, which $\fD(z)$ is as long as $\seplamD > 0$.
-To improve the theoretical guarantees, one could follow up optimization via BFGS with a phase of the gradient sampling algorithm \cite{BurLO05}, which would ensure convergence to nonsmooth stationary points of $\fD(z)$ when $\seplamD > 0$.
-For simplicity, we only use BFGS here.
+To find minimizers of~$\fD$ using only gradient information, we use GRANSO: GRadient-based Algorithm for Non-Smooth Optimization \cite{granso}.
+GRANSO implements the BFGS-SQP nonsmooth optimization algorithm of~\cite{CurMO17}, which can handle nonsmooth constraints, but for problems without constraints, it reduces to BFGS with the line search of~\cite{LewO13}, a combination which Lewis and Overton have studied and advocated as a method for nonsmooth optimization.
+While there are no convergence results for BFGS for general nonsmooth optimization, it nevertheless seems to reliably and accurately converge to nonsmooth stationary values.
+Indeed, in their concluding remarks~\cite[p.~160]{LewO13}, Lewis and Overton wrote ``In our experience with functions with bounded sublevel sets, BFGS essentially always generates function values converging linearly to a Clarke stationary value, with exceptions only in cases that we attribute to the limits of machine precision.
+We speculate that, for some broad class of reasonably well-behaved functions, this behavior is almost sure."
+Since $\fD$ is locally Lipschitz as long as $\seplamD > 0$ and has bounded level sets, we expect that BFGS will also be an efficient and reliable tool in our setting.
+For improved theoretical guarantees, one could follow up optimization via BFGS with a phase of the gradient sampling algorithm~\cite{BurLO05}, which would ensure convergence to nonsmooth stationary values of $\fD$ when~$\seplamD > 0$.
+However, for simplicity, we only use BFGS here.